-Where you can watch: 7:30pm start time on TWC Sportsnet.
-Also listen on ESPN Radio 710AM Los Angeles.
+Where you can watch: 6:30PM start time on TWC Sportsnet locally and NBA TV nationally.
+Also listen at ESPN Radio 710AM Los Angeles.